Sweet, sweet summertime! Time to fire up the grill, gather round the firepit and enjoy a sustainable cookout.

 The most fun item to pick out locally: wine and beer!
 Go do a tasting of local wineries and breweries and make a day of it.
 A sustainable cookout is still a fun cookout 🥂

 Being creative and buying something new as a last resort will take you (and your budget) far.

-If you’re providing drinks in bottles or cans (choose cans!), designate a bin for recycling and make sure there’s signage so cans aren’t accidentally put in the landfill bill instead.
+If you’re providing drinks in bottles or cans (choose cans!), designate a specific bin for recycling and make sure there’s signage so it’s clear.

 Depending on where you live, throwing away cans might actually be throwing away money.
 You can check the state department’s website for your state’s recycling laws here.

-With more cups and dishes than usual, you may find yourself out of sink space.
-You can easily accommodate this by putting out a bin, clothes hamper, bushel, plastic tote, etc. out for guests to place their dishes in.
+With more dishes and cups than usual, you may find yourself out of sink space.
+You can accommodate this by putting out a tote, bin, bushel basket, clothes hamper, tote, etc. out for guests to place dishes in.

 It’s handy to keep the kitchen cleared during the party, and makes cleaning up easier.
-If you have a hose, you can gather dishes in a clothes basket and give them a quick spritz outside making clean up even faster!
+If you have a hose, you can even gather dishes in a clothes basket and give them a quick spritz outside before washing them!

 Tell me..
 Which of these sustainable cookout tips are new to you, and which are seasoned tricks of the trade??

 Please tag me in your sustainable cookout pictures if you share them on Instagram @kayla_ih!
 I LOVE seeing what you share!

 May your cookout season be filled with good food, good people and less waste!
 Cheers to you, friends